Explore Business Management

 Build Your Career Future

 Having a degree can increase both your immediate job prospects and your long-term career potential.
 Our business management program provides you with the business acumen and subject matter expertise necessary to succeed in a variety of career paths in the business world, providing you with both foundational business skills and in-demand soft skills that you can carry through your career.
-Additionally, you'll have the opportunity to gain a specialized certificate in a concentration of your choice, listed below, to help you build credentials as you go and stand out in a competitive job market.
+Additionally, you'll have the opportunity to gain a specialized certificate in a concentration of your choice in Accounting, Advanced Accounting, Cost Accounting, Forensic Accounting, Human Resource Management, Human Relations and Organization Development, Project Management or Supply Chain Management and Logistics, which will help you build credentials as you go and stand out in a competitive job market.

 Academic Excellence and Recognition